Healthy Feet

 • Pie Footwear (NE Alberta): My favorite store for minimalist shoes (wide toe, flexible flat soles).

 • Northwest Foot & Ankle: Podiatrist Ray McClanahan is my primary source for holistic advice about choosing shoes and treating foot problems, especially for runners, walkers, and hikers.
-They have a small shoe store in their lobby and they give free advice.
-(NW 27th & Vaughn)
+They have a small shoe store (appointments recommended) and they give some free advice.

 Favorite Shoe Brands